André Carson: Housing

-Impeachment of Donald Trump

-On December 18, 2019, Carson voted for both articles of impeachment against President Donald Trump and was one of only two House members from Indiana to do so, along with Pete Visclosky.

-Israel

-Carson is opposed to the Israeli settlements in Palestinian territory, calling them "illegitimate and a major barrier to peace".

-In July 2019, Carson voted against a House resolution condemning the Global Boycott, Divestment, and Sanctions Movement targeting Israel.
-The resolution passed 398–17.

-In September 2021, Carson was one of nine House members to vote against funding Israel's Iron Dome missile defense program.

 National security

 Carson is the only member of Congress to have served in a Department of Homeland Security Fusion Center.
 He has voted to increase appropriations funding for the Department of Homeland Security.
 In 2017, Carson attended a protest at Indianapolis International Airport against President Trump's executive order to temporarily place limits on immigration until better screening methods are devised.
 Carson decried the executive order as part of a "bigotry campaign", saying: "For those who want to make America great again, we have to remind them that the first article of the constitution says Congress shall make no law respecting [the] establishment of religion.
 Make no mistake about it: This is a Muslim ban."

-Syria

-In 2023, Carson was among 56 Democrats to vote in favor of H.Con.Res.
-21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.